aneetat1/NASA-SEES-Internship/README.md

 # NASA-SEES-Internship

-In this repository, I will be adding all the code files from the duration of my internship.
+In this repository I will be adding all the code files from the duration of my internship.
 Thank you for viewing! 🚀✨